unicorn-23/GwasWA/README.md

 ## Variant detection, `--step detect`

-For variant detection, use the following command along with its associated parameters:
+To detect variants, use the following command along with its associated parameters:

 -   `--processedbamdir <path>`: Directory containing each processed BAM file.
 -   `--refgenome <filename>`: Local reference genome file.